 Put one chair up by your senior’s feet and the other by their head.
 These must be chairs with non-slip feet – such as kitchen or dining chairs – work best for this.

-Note: I recommend using a gait belt (like this one) or any type of belt around the waist of the person on the floor.
+Note: I recommend using a gait belt (like this one) vs. any type of belt around the waist of the person on the floor.
 You can use their clothing (as we show on the video) – it just depends on their weight and your strength to help them up.

 Step #6: Roll your senior onto their side